jekyllman/matchmaking/index.md

 ## Saturday, 14 September, 2019

 We welcome sincere single Muslims who are ready for the next chapter of their lives, who have not yet found a partner to take on this journey.
-This event is set-up for you to find the one in a facilitated yet natural environment.
+This event is set-up in a fun, and natural environment for you to get to interact with likely-minded members of the opposite sex.

 ```markdown